ibm-cloud-docs/assistant-data/install-141.md

 Use {{site.data.keyword.conversationfull}} for {{site.data.keyword.icp4dfull}} to build conversational interfaces into any app, device, or channel.
 {: shortdesc}

 Use this installation method if you do not have a {{site.data.keyword.icp4dfull}} cluster.
 These instructions include  pointers to instructions for installing {{site.data.keyword.icp4dfull}} 2.5 as a stand-alone deployment or as a Red Hat OpenShift V3.11 deployment.
-You then add {{site.data.keyword.conversationshort}} to it as an service.
+You then add {{site.data.keyword.conversationshort}} to it as a service.

 ## Application details
 {: #install-141-wa-details}